isaduan/llm-persuasion/README.md

 ```
 python metrics.py
 ```
-Next, you can run `benchmark.py` to reproduce our analysis on benchmarking GPT-4's liguistic mimicry capability with the mimicry naturally occuring between humans.
+Next, you can use `benchmark.py` to reproduce our analysis on benchmarking GPT-4's liguistic mimicry capability with the mimicry naturally occuring between humans.
+You will need to provide your own OpenAI key on line 11 of the script.
 This script will render and save two figures,  `three.png`, which contrasts GPT-4's mimicry capability when construct new arguments and when rewriting original reply with that of original human reply, as well as `prompt.png`, which shows GPT-4's linguistic mimicry capability under general vs. specific prompts.

 ```
-python metrics.py
+python benchmark.py
 ```

 ![Linguistic mimicry in GPT-4 Generated Texts with Specific vs. General Prompts](https://github.com/isaduan/llm-persuasion/blob/main/prompt.png)